hiroshiban/Retinotopy/README.txt

 [input]
 subj_name: subject name, e.g. 'HB'
+           the directory named as subj_name (e.g. 'HB') should be located in ~/retinotopy/Presentation/subjects/ under which configurations files are included.
+By changing parameters in the configuration files, stimulus type, size, colors, moving speed, presentation timing etc can be manipulated as you like.
+           For details, please see the files in ~/retinotopy/Presentation/subjects/_DEFAULT_.
+           If subject directory does not exist in the specific directory described above, the parameters in the _DEFAULT_ directory would be automatically copied as subj_name and the default parameters are used for stimulus presentation. you can modify the default parameters later once the files are copied and the script is terminated.
 exp_mode: experiment mode that you want to run, one of

           *** task -- luminance change detection on the checkerboard